devanshu-bisht23/PopNShop/README.md

 # PopnShop
 E-commerce site with frontend, backend, and admin panel.

-1.**frontend**: The UI of the project
+**frontend**: The UI of the project

-2.**backend**: Contains all API endpoints the frontend uses to connect with the database 3.**admin panel**: Allows the admin to insert or remove products from the frontend
+**backend**: Contains all API endpoints the frontend uses to connect with the database

+**admin panel**: Allows the admin to insert or remove products from the frontend

 ## Database Setup
 This project uses MongoDB Atlas.